rmordechay/jogson/README.md

 var isFunny bool = object.GetBool("is_funny") // false
 ```

-By reference, which allows JSON null values (Note the suffix 'N' at the end of the method names):
+By reference, which allows JSON null values (note the suffix 'N' at the end of the method names):

 ```go
 // string